Annual Blessing of the Bikes in Baldwin

 “Our family has grown substantially," said Pavona.
 "Originally it was, they would walk around and bless the bike individually.
 Now that it has grown substantially, you’ll see someone on stage, give a blessing to a large group of people, they’ll do it a couple times throughout the day.”

-Tim Overbeek, who’s been riding for a decade, said this was his first year taking part in the blessing.
-“It’s fun to hang out with a group of fellow bikers,” said Overbeek.
+Tim Overbeek, who has been riding for a decade, said this was his first year taking part in the blessing.
+“It’s fun to hang out with a group of fellow bikers," said Overbeek.

 He said not only is the blessing a special time for motorcyclists to get together, they also hope people who don't ride get something out of Sunday's event as well.

-“Hopefully brings awareness to looking out for motorcycles,” said Overbeek.
-“There are too many motorcycle accidents and I think people on the roads are too busy and too preoccupied with other things and they don’t always look enough.”
+"There are too many motorcycle accidents, and I think people on the roads are too busy and too preoccupied with other things and they don’t always look enough.”